ACCESS-Community-Hub/atmosphere-cookbook/docs/index.rst

 Each "recipe" comes in a self-contained and well-documented Jupyter notebook.
 All the recipes combined form a cookbook 📒!

-To access the data used in these recipes you need an account with the Australian-based `National Computational Infrastructure (NCI)`.
+To access the data used in these recipes you need an account with the Australian-based `National Computational Infrastructure (NCI) <https://nci.org.au>`_
 Happy cooking! 😉 🥙 🍱 🍲

 To get started have a look at the tutorials_ and then browse through the